Joshua Orphanage and Community Care Organisation

 The education sector faces a number of challenges including: lack of qualified teachers and teacher training; inadequate classrooms; shortage of teaching and learning materials; poor sanitation facilities and high pupil to teacher ratio.
 Read more here: www.joshuainmalawi.org.uk

-At Elmhurst School for Boys we are nurturing young men who care deeply for those around them and global citizenship is a huge part of this:
+At Elmhurst School we are nurturing children who care deeply for those around them and global citizenship is a huge part of this:

 - We want them to appreciate just how very different people’s circumstances can be: that the situation you are born into is luck of the draw.
 The difference between being born privileged or born poor.